Pay policy statement

 HM Revenue & Customs all-car rate (includes all fuel types; petrol, diesel, and non-salary sacrifice electric) - Currently 45 pence per mile, reducing to 25 pence for miles travelled in excess of 10,000 each year.

-HM Revenue & Customs salary sacrifice rate – 9 pence per mile.
+HM Revenue & Customs EV salary sacrifice rate – 8 pence per mile (if charging from home and 14 pence per mile (if charging in a public location).

-Pay scales and pay awards are reviewed annually by the Joint Negotiating Committee for Chief Executives, Joint Negotiating Committee for Chief Officers, National Joint Council for Local Government Services (Green Book), and the National Joint Council for Chief and Assistant Chief Fire Officers (as applicable) and changes usually take effect from 1 April (1 January for Chief Fire Officers).
+Pay scales and pay awards are reviewed annually by the Joint Negotiating Committee for Chief Executives, Joint Negotiating Committee for Chief Officers, National Joint Council for Local Government Services (Green Book), and the National Joint Council for Chief and Assistant Chief Fire Officers (as applicable).
+Changes to pay scales and pay awards usually take effect from 1 April (1 January for Chief Fire Officers).

 The salary of the Chief Executive / Head of Paid Service is determined through a process of pay benchmarking conducted by externally commissioned experts.
 This typically takes place each time the role becomes vacant or on such occasion the council considers that it is necessary to check that the salary remains competitive within the appropriate pay market.
 Once the pay benchmarking has taken place it is supplemented by a nationally negotiated annual cost of living pay award.
 The Chief Executive / Head of Paid Service is currently paid a single point salary.
 As shown in Table 5 below, there is no pay range for this role.

-The council also reached a collective agreement with UNISON in November 2024 to replace automatic, time-served increments with increments linked to delivery of agreed objectives as part of its 12.3.2 performance management framework for its Executive Directors, Directors, Deputy Directors, Assistant Directors, and Heads of Service.
+The council also reached a collective agreement with UNISON in November 2024 to replace automatic, time-served increments with increments linked to delivery of agreed objectives as part of its 12.3.2 performance management framework for its Directors, Deputy Directors, Assistant Directors, and Heads of Service.
 This is known as the Gateway Review.
-It will be effective from 1 April 2025 for Executive Directors and Directors, and 1 April 2026 for Deputy Directors, Assistant Directors, and Heads of Service.
+It was effective from 1 April 2025 for Executive Directors and Directors, and will be effective from 1 April 2026 for Deputy Directors, Assistant Directors, and Heads of Service.

 The council does not pay bonuses to its senior leadership team.

-Where the Returning Officer or other Officers receive election fees these are paid and shown separately to salary as they are separate appointments to that of their substantive employment.
+Where the Returning Officer or other officers receive election fees these are paid and shown separately to salary payments as they are separate appointments in addition to their substantive role of employment.

 The council is required to report on the pay multiples between its lowest and highest paid employees.

-Table 3 shows the ratio between the lowest paid and the highest paid role and the ratio between the median salary of the workforce and the highest paid.
+Table 3 below shows the ratio between the lowest and highest paid role and the ratio between the median salary of the workforce and the highest paid.

 The median salary is the middle value of all the salaries when they are arranged in ascending or descending order.
 It represents the salary that separates the higher half from the lower half of the workforce.
-For example, the council’s median salary is £37,675 per annum, which means that half of the employees earn more than £37,675 per annum and the other half earn less.
+For example, the council’s median salary is £37,280per annum, which means that half of the employees earn more than £37,280per annum and the other half earn less.

 Pay Multiple Between Lowest and Highest Paid

-This ratio compares the highest paid / Chief Executive salary (£238,697 per annum) to the lowest paid employees.
+This ratio compares the highest paid / Chief Executive salary (£246,336per annum) to the lowest paid employees.
 This means that the Chief Executive earns 10.09 times more than the lowest paid employees.
 Table 3 illustrates that the difference has reduced since the last pay policy statement.

 Pay Multiple Between Median and Highest Paid

 This ratio compares the median salary to the highest-paid / Chief Executive salary.
-This means that the highest-paid employee earns 6.34 times more than the median salary.
-Again, Table 3 illustrates that the difference has reduced since the last pay policy statement.
+This means that the highest-paid employee earns 6.94 times more than the median salary.

 The council’s approach to statutory and discretionary payments on termination of employment of Chief Officers prior to reaching normal retirement age is set out in its policy statement made in accordance with Regulations 5 and 6 of the Local Government (Early Termination of Employment) (Discretionary Compensation) Regulations 2006.